This article first appeared in the HFM Billion Dollar Club 2019 Special Report.

 The most important thing to understand about SIMM is how the framework uses a very specific set of product classes and risk buckets within the model.
 What this means is that sensitivities need to be calculated and mapped differently to traditional industry sensitivities.

 Once sensitivities have been calculated, they need to be formatted into Common Risk Interchange Format (CRIF).
 You need to map the sensitivities to risk factors and SIMM buckets.
-Once the CRIF file has been generated for each counterparty, a licensed implementation of SIMM needs to be used to calculate the IM requirements.
+Once the CRIF file has been generated for each counterparty, a licensed implementation of SIMM needs to be used to calculate the Initial Margin requirements.

-IM disputes can result from a number of factors.
+Initial Margin disputes can result from a number of factors.
 Position breaks between the counterparties will lead to differing populations from which to calculate sensitivities.
 Differences in market data sources such as implied vol are a primary cause of sensitivity breaks.
 Constituents of equity and credit indices need to be individually mapped to SIMM risk buckets based on industry sectors – and the only way to ensure that these are consistent between counterparties is to use a centralised source such as ICE’s crowdsourcing facility.

 Here are some insights that might help you get the best out of being caught by UMR:

 UMR creates optimisation opportunities in the market.
-For firms who agree with their counterparties to a regulatory threshold before needing to post or receive margin, there are ways to optimise this threshold to minimise overall IM requirements.
+For firms who agree with their counterparties to a regulatory threshold before needing to post or receive margin, there are ways to optimise this threshold to minimise overall Initial Margin requirements.
 Similarly, now that bilateral trading will become more punitive, you might want to consider clearing as an alternative.
 For this you will need to compare the costs, so not only will you need the SIMM calculation, you will also require a solution that can replicate the CCP margin methodologies.

 There is also a ‘best execution’ impact; you need to factor in the cost of funding the margin.
 Consider introducing smart analytics into your control process, monitoring the impact of events such as option expiry and strategy unwinds, and looking at rebalancing positions across dealers to minimise margin.
 Don’t treat UMR as an end of day ops process, but look at it as an opportunity to optimise your return on capital.